 The Company's policies set out the standards to be maintained in order to manage risk effectively.
-The Company's Board ensures that policies are regularly reviewed to reflect the changing commercial and regulatory environments, as well as the Company's organisational structure.
+The Company's Board ensures that policies are regularly reviewed to reflect the changing commercial and regulatory environments, as well as the Company's organisational structure a) Risk universe

-The Company has established approaches for managing insurance, market, credit, liquidity, operational, conduct, strategic and medium-term plan, and emerging risks.
+The Company has established approaches for managing insurance, market, credit, liquidity, operational, conduct, strategic and Business Plan, and emerging risks.
 Formal policies define the Company's approach to risk management and the minimum control standards that should be applied in managing its significant risk exposures.
 This is explained further in section C - Risk Profile.